nginxinc/nginx-ingress-workshops/Rancher/docs/rdt/readme.md

 - [ ] Install Fig (Optional Quality of life)
 	- [ ] Install Fig VSCode extension
 	- [ ] Set theme to dracula

 ### [Pull the NGINX Ingress workshop repo from GitHub](https://github.com/nginxinc/nginx-ingress-workshops/blob/main/Rancher/docs/rdt/readme.md#pull-the-nginx-ingress-workshop-repo-from-github-1)

-This can be done several ways however for this exercise we will be using VSCode.
+[//]: # (Is this referencing pulling through GUI? as later in the guide, we use the CLI command `git clone` to pull it down) This can be done several ways however for this exercise we will be using VSCode.

 - [ ] Setup VSCode to work with GitHub